MadEasterBunny/weather-app-top/README.md

-# webpack-template-top
+# weather-app-top

-A template for sites created using webpack through The Odin Project
+A weather app created through The Odin Project.